text-machine-lab/uml_nlp_class_2018/hw1/README.md

 randomly a context word from the words
 `'anarchism'`, `'originated'`, `'a'`, or `'term'`.

+Note that since neural netoworks require a numerical input, we associate each unique word (token) with a unique integer, and use these integers, not words, as the input into the network.
+This conversion is done inside the `build_dataset` function.
+A better design solution would be to have the dataset class done this association, but for simplicity we separated it into a stand-alone function.

 ##### `SkipGramModel` class
 This class is based on the